jstearne/dog_tracker/README.md

 Learning Python and Django is fun!
 Read more at Django's documentation site. https://docs.djangoproject.com/en/3.2/

 TO DO:
-UX needed for back-to-top button
+1. UX needed for back-to-top button
-Downsize all dogs images, page is too big and clunky Background banner for the top and bottom of screen
+2. Background banner for the top and bottom of screen
+3. Ran out of time to build a responsive layout.
+Secondary design for cell/tablets needed!
+4. Profile page, favorite dogs models